-The problem is when we start to receive these messages in our inboxes far more often than necessary.
-If you have new information, a special or new service, I will want to know about it.
-I just do not need to know about it 4 times a week.
+The problem is when we receive messages far more often than necessary.
+If you have new information, a unique new service, I will want to know about it.
+I do not need to know about it four times a week.
 Think about how often you receive catalogs in your snail-mail box.
-Who needs more than one catalog with the exact same content?
+Who needs to receive the exact same catalog five times?
 Do you throw these catalogs away?
 Do you even read them?

-Here, I am specifically talking about the incredible number of emails we receive from various retailers or service providers, sometimes on a daily basis.
+Here, I am specifically talking about the incredible number of emails we receive from various retailers or service providers, sometimes daily.
 This may create more of a negative buzz than most people realize.
 I myself spent an entire day unsubscribing to various newsletters and updates because I was getting too much.
 As a result, I no longer receive these messages and the connection is lost.
 Here are a few things I like to follow when marketing myself to people: